kubernetes/enhancements/keps/sig-auth/4447-promote-policyreport-sig-api/README.md

 nitty-gritty.
 -->

-In order to make Policy Report API an official Kubernetes SIG API, we propose:
+In order to make PolicyReport API an official Kubernetes SIG API, we propose:

 * Create a new project `policy-report-api` (__name subject to change__) repository under the `kubernetes-sigs` org following the guidelines mentioned [here](https://github.com/kubernetes/community/blob/master/github-management/kubernetes-repositories.md#rules-for-new-repositories)
 * Cleanup the [existing policy-report directory](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report) to contain only the necessary content for migration